-- ensure the health and safety of their employees and anyone else on the premises or taking part in school activities (this includes all children).
-This responsibility extends to those staff and others leading activities taking place offsite, such as visits, outings or field trips - ensure health and safety policies and risk assessments are inclusive of the needs of children with medical conditions - make sure the medical conditions policy is effectively monitored and evaluated and regularly updated - report to parents, children, school staff and the local authority about the successes and areas for improvement of this school's medical conditions policy - provide indemnity for staff who volunteer to administer medication to children with medical conditions.
+- ensure the health and safety of their employees and anyone else on the premises or using children's Healthcare Plans taking part in school activities (this includes all • children).
+This responsibility extends to those staff and others leading activities taking place off-site, such as visits, outings or field trips - ensure health and safety policies and risk assessments are inclusive of the needs of children with medical conditions - make sure the medical conditions policy is effectively monitored and evaluated and regularly updated - report to parents, children, school staff and the local authority about the successes and areas for improvement of this school's medical recent local and national guidance and conditions policy - provide indemnity for staff who volunteer to administer medication to children about implementation of the medical with medical conditions.